destoone/Churn-predictions-tool/README.md

 ### WebApp

 You can find out the app from this [link](https://churn-predictions-tool.herokuapp.com/).
-A file csv is available [here](https://github.com/destoone/Churn-predictions-tool/blob/main/churn_reduced.csv) with 200 row enter, so you can download it and make your test on the app.
+A file csv is available [here](https://github.com/destoone/Churn-predictions-tool/blob/main/churn_reduced.csv) with 200 row enter, and the documentation of file csv is describe in the notebook [here](https://github.com/destoone/Data_projects/blob/master/TP-Churn.ipynb).
+So you can download it and make your test on the app.
 Thanks and enjoy!